 - Contact Us

 Lt.
 Gen. Robert P. Otto, USAF, is the Deputy Chief of Staff for ISR.

 U.S. Army Intelligence (G-2) is responsible for policy formulation, planning, programming, budgeting, management, staff supervision, evaluation, and oversight for intelligence activities for the Department of the Army.
 The G-2 is responsible for the overall coordination of the five major military intelligence (MI) disciplines within the Army: Imagery Intelligence, Signals Intelligence, Human Intelligence, Measurement and Signature Intelligence, and Counterintelligence and Security Countermeasures.

 Lt.
-Gen. Mary A. Legere, USA, is the deputy chief of staff, G-2.
+Gen. Robert Ashley, is the deputy chief of staff, G-2.

 The Central Intelligence Agency (CIA) is responsible for providing national security intelligence to senior U.S. policymakers.
 The CIA director is nominated by the president and confirmed by the Senate.
 The director manages the operations, personnel and budget of the CIA and acts as the National Human Source Intelligence manager.
 The CIA is separated into four basic components: the National Clandestine Service, the Directorate of Intelligence, the Directorate of Science & Technology, and the Directorate of Support.
 They carry out “the intelligence cycle,” the process of collecting, analyzing, and disseminating intelligence information to top U.S. government officials.